jonnonz1/nz-statute-book/acts/public/1980/family-proceedings-act-1980.md

 (6) On an appeal to the Court of Appeal under this section, the Court of Appeal shall have the same power to adjudicate on the proceedings as the High Court had.
 (7)
 (8)
-(9) Except in the case of an order made under section 34 or section 39(4) or where the court making the order appealed from otherwise directs, the operation of an order made under this Act shall not be suspended by an appeal under this section, and every order made under this Act may be enforced in the same manner in all respects as if no appeal under this section were pending.
+(9) Except in the case of an order made under section 34, 39(4), or 39A(6) or where the court making the order appealed from otherwise directs, the operation of an order made under this Act shall not be suspended by an appeal under this section, and every order made under this Act may be enforced in the same manner in all respects as if no appeal under this section were pending.

 ### 175 Appeals from decisions of High Court
 (1) Subject to subsections (2) to (5), a party to any proceedings under this Act before the High Court (other than proceedings on an appeal under section 174) may appeal to the Court of Appeal, against any order or decision of the court or of a Judge of the court, within 28 days after the making of the order or decision.
-(2) Where an order dissolving a marriage or civil union is made in the High Court under section 34 or section 39(4) in any proceedings that have been transferred to that court under section 14 of the Family Court Act 1980, section 42 of this Act shall apply in respect of that order and shall have effect as if, for the words “High Court”, there were substituted the words “Court of Appeal”.
+(2) Where an order dissolving a marriage or civil union is made in the High Court under section 34, 39(4), or 39A(6) in any proceedings that have been transferred to that court under section 14 of the Family Court Act 1980, section 42 of this Act shall apply in respect of that order and shall have effect as if, for the words “High Court”, there were substituted the words “Court of Appeal”.
 (3) Notwithstanding subsection (1), where an order dissolving a marriage or civil union is made by the High Court in undefended proceedings, no appeal shall lie to the Court of Appeal against the order.
 (4) The Court of Appeal shall not extend the time for appeal against an order dissolving a marriage or civil union.
 (5) Subject to subsection (4), the Court of Appeal may extend the time for appeal on such terms and subject to such conditions as it thinks fit.